Sparse Graph Reconstruction and Seriation for Large-Scale Image Stacks: Motivation

 With the ATUM method, sections are collected in a sequence on a continuous tape, with the benefit that their order is preserved before EM begins.
 The tape is then cut into strips and mounted onto silicon wafers for imaging.
 While this method is robust, a single 100 mm silicon wafer will typically accommodate a relatively small number of sections (100-200 sections).

-In contrast, tape-free methods can pack sections more densely—from hundreds to thousands per wafer.
-In MagC and Gauss-EM systems, the sections are floated in a water bath and then pooled together over a silicon wafer.
+In contrast, tape-free methods can pack sections from hundreds to thousands per wafer.
+In MagC and Gauss-EM systems, make it more densely. the sections are floated in a water bath and then pooled together over a silicon wafer.
 The water is withdrawn, depositing the sections with high packing density on the wafer surface.
 These direct-to-wafer approaches have a number of advantages, including the above-mentioned high packing density, but also sections' flatness, reduced wrinkles owing to the annealing procedure, and the ability to collect very large sections, which make them more compatible with the requirements of imaging a whole-mouse brain with EM.

 Such large collections of images can be achieved using a IBEAM-mSEM pipeline in which semi-thin sections (250-500 nm) are subjected to multiple cycles of SEM imaging and ion-beam milling. \cite{hayworth2014wafermapper,Templier2019MagC,Fulton2024GaussEM}.
 However, a key distinction of these tape-free methods compared to tape-collecting methods, is that the original cutting section order is not preserved.
 Therefore, section order needs to be computationally recovered later to allow for volumetric alignment of the EM images \cite{hayworth2014wafermapper,Templier2019MagC}.
 This introduces several challenges due to the excessive number of large and highly variable sections.